Tencent/RapidView/rapidstudio_vscode_extension/rapidstudio/README.md

 ### Log Output Colorizer

-Used the vscode-log-output-colorizer project from IBM-Bluemix:
+Reference to the realization of the previous project from IBM-Bluemix:

 <https://github.com/IBM-Bluemix/vscode-log-output-colorizer>